So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Upon analyzing the material, you can draw a logical justification for the establishment of colonial cities across India and their prime characteristics.
 Don’t forget to take up the colonial records that trace the urban history.

-Tips: When writing about the need for developing towns, make it clear that British did it for their own sake.
+Tips: When writing about the need for developing towns, make it clear that the British did it for their own sake.
 However, these colonial cities later became the epicenter of anti-colonial movements.

 Suggested Reading: